LIHI Certificate #29 - Jordanelle Project, Utah

 Waters within the project reach are designated as Class 1C, 2A, 3A, and 4:

-Threatened or endangered species potentially present in the project vicinity include the bald eagle, Black-footed ferret, Canada lynx, Bonneville cutthroat trout, Colorado River cutthroat trout, and June sucker.
-No critical habitat exists for the bald eagle or black-footed ferret and no populations have been noted.
+Threatened or endangered species potentially present in the project vicinity include the bald eagle, golden eagle, Canada lynx, yellow-billed cuckoo, Ute ladies’ tresses, and June sucker.
 While the Canada lynx has been spotted in the project area once since 2004, no critical habitat for the species occurs in the area.
 The June Sucker Recovery Program that the project owner collaborates with US Fish and Wildlife Service on has seen sufficient progress in reestablishing the species.

-Based on consultation with the State Historic Preservation Office, there are no cultural resources present at the project and no historic properties are affected by the project.
+Based on consultation with the State Historic Preservation Office and Tribal Nations, there are no cultural resources present at the project and no historic properties are affected by the project.

 The project’s water supply security measures preclude access to the hydro project as it is in a protected area not open to the public.
 However, the reservoir is considered a world-class fishery and the area is managed by Utah State Parks.
 Free recreation access and facilities are provided below the project.